-The following shall be ground for the permanent disqualification of directors and officers:
+The following shall be grounds for the permanent disqualification of directors and officers:

-i.
-Persons who have been convicted by final judgment of the court for offenses involving dishonesty or breach of trust such as estafa, embezzlement, extortion, forgery, malversation, swindling and theft;
+- i.
+Persons who have been convicted by final judgment of the court for offenses involving dishonesty or breach of trust such as estafa, embezzlement, extortion, forgery, malversation, swindling and theft; - ii.

-- ii.
 Persons who have been convicted by final judgment of the court for violation of insurance laws; - iii.
-Persons who have been judicially, declared insolvent, spendthrift or unable to enter into a contract; or - iv.
-Directors, officers or employees of closed insurance companies or any insurance intermediaries who were responsible for such institution's closure as determined by the Insurance Commission.
+Persons who have been judicially, declared insolvent, spendthrift or unable to enter into a contract; - iv.
+Directors, officers or employees of closed insurance companies or any insurance intermediaries who were responsible for such institution's closure as determined by the Insurance Commission; - v.
+Persons who have imputed any offense or filed a complaint against the Company in any court or administrative tribunal; - vi.
+Persons against whom the Company has a pending civil, criminal, or administrative case: or - vii.
+Persons connected or closely associated with individuals described in items (v) and (vi), in order to prevent unauthorized disclosure of confidential information .